gege521/Stanford-Machine-Learning-Test/README.md

-### Matlab Code for Stanford-Machine-Learning-Test
+### Matlab Code of Stanford Machine Learning Test on Coursera